The Invisible Man (1975 TV series)

-The Invisible Man, the second television series with this title, debuted in the US in 1975 on NBC and starred David McCallum as the scientist Daniel Westin and Melinda Fee as his wife, Dr. Kate Westin.
-The series was created by Harve Bennett.
+The Invisible Man, the second television series with this title, debuted in the United States in 1975 on NBC and starred David McCallum as the scientist Daniel Westin and Melinda Fee as his wife, Dr. Kate Westin.
+The series was created by Harve Bennett and Steven Bochco.
 A pilot TV movie initially aired in May 1975 and was followed by a 12-episode series later that year.
-A TV tie-in novel based on the script of the pilot episode was written by Michael Jahn and published by Fawcett Gold Medal in 1975.
+A TV tie-in novel (also called The Invisible Man) based on the script of the pilot episode was written by Michael Jahn and published by Fawcett Gold Medal in 1975.

 Plot

 The pilot

-Inspired by the original 1897 novel by H.G.
-Wells, the pilot film depicts Daniel Westin working for a company called the Klae Corporation, which is doing experiments in teleportation.
-He discovers the side effect of his work is the ability to turn objects invisible, and tries to find medical applications for his invention.
+Inspired by the original 1897 novel by H. G. Wells, the pilot film depicts Daniel Westin working for a company called the Klae Corporation, which is doing experiments in teleportation.
+He discovers the side effect of his work is the ability to turn objects invisible and tries to find medical applications for his invention.
 He discovers that objects that are made invisible reappear after a few hours, and on living test animals the collars they wear re-appear before the living cells themselves.
 Obsessed by his invention, Westin decides to become invisible himself, in part to prove that a human can survive the process, and also to test a serum he has developed to reverse the invisibility.